Well, well, what do we have here? If it isn't me.

 "Ain't complainin', evil and dirty gets me laid."

 Though uttered in a hurry and between mouthfuls of code of conduct violations, Naruto heard him just fine, yet did nothing to prove him wrong.
-Instead he eagerly unbuckled the other's belt while allowing himself to be backed towards the desk and eventually against it, forcefully enough for half a ton of clutter to fall over the edge.
-Since that was the case, Gaara found no problem in reaching behind the blonde to clear out the rest as well, making convenient room on which to throw the man to sit on, but also resulting in a loud thud, a sound neither of them bothered to acknowledge.
+Instead he eagerly unbuckled the other's belt while allowing himself to be backed towards the desk and eventually against it, hard enough for half a ton of clutter to fall over the edge.
+Since that was the case, Gaara found no problem in reaching behind him to clear out the rest as well, making convenient room on which to throw him on, but also resulting in a loud thud, a sound neither of them bothered to acknowledge.
 Someone outside the room certainly did.

 "What was that?
 Are you okay?
 Did something happen?"

-Hinata's uninvited voice did not hinder Gaara's mission to rip off the other's shirt, but did cause Naruto to groan with frustration.
+Hinata's unwanted participation did not hinder Gaara's mission to rip off the other's shirt, but did earn a frustrated groan from Naruto.
 Blindly reaching towards the intrusive device spewing out badly timed questions, he was forced to momentarily take a break from all things delightful and grunt a reply.
 Judging by the teeth on his neck, the redhead did not particularly mind.

 "Nothing, yes, and no. I'm busy."